EBI-LRG/lrg-website/_docs/ref-seq-sources.md

         <div>The GRC has not announced plans to release a GRCh39 assembly.</div>
       </td><td>
         <div class="margin-bottom-20">Version.</div>
-        <div class="margin-bottom-5">Updates denoted by increment to the numeric version after the decimal; e.g. ENSTxxx.2</div>
+        <div class="margin-bottom-5">Updates denoted by the final digit in the accession number (after the full stop/period); e.g. ENSTxxx.1</div>
         <div>Updates are issued in batches (e.g. GENCODE release 26) as part of an Ensembl release (e.g. Ensembl release 88).
 This is normally every 2-3 months.</div>
       </td><td>
         <div class="margin-bottom-20">Version.</div>